Skip to main content

 Sundays at Redeemer

 Absolutely everyone and anyone is welcome.
-We would love to see you!
+We would love to see you whether you have been to a church before or not!

 What happens on a Sunday?

-Our service starts at 10:30 am on a Sunday morning but most people arrive 5 to 10 minutes early to get settled and chat - this is a great time to catch up with people we know well and getting to know those we don't.
+Our service starts at 10:30am on a Sunday morning and at 6:30pm on a Sunday evening during school term-time, but most people arrive 5 to 10 minutes early to get settled and chat - this is a great time to catch up with people we know well and getting to know those we don't.
 In the more formal part of the service, we hear the bible preached, sing and pray together.

 Most will stand to sing and sit to pray and listen to the sermon, but some will sit throughout.
-There isn't a dress code, but most choose to dress smart-casual.
+There isn't a dress code, but most choose to dress casually.

-The service will usually finish between 11:45 and 12:00 and is followed by tea and coffee.
+The morning service will usually finish between 11:45am and 12:00pm and is followed by tea and coffee and the evening service will usually finish by 7:30pm.

 What do Redeemer Kids do during the service?

-We have loads of kids at Redeemer and there are great programmes for different age groups up to P7 at Sunday School.
+We have loads of kids at Redeemer and there are great programmes for different ages from birth to the end of high school at creche, Redeemer Kids and Redeemer Youth on a Sunday morning.
 They will play games, sing songs and most importantly, will learn about who Jesus is and why he's the best friend a kid can have!
 All kids workers are PVG certified for children's work.

 KIDS